 About the CARES Act and its Higher Education Emergency Relief Fund (HEERF)

-What is the CARES Act and how does it relate to Rasmussen College?
+What is the CARES Act and how does it relate to Rasmussen University?

 As part of the Federal Government response to the COVID-19 Pandemic, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act — signed into law on March 27, 2020.
 The CARES Act allots more than $2 trillion in economic assistance to “provide fast and direct economic assistance for American workers, families, and small businesses, and preserves jobs for our American industries.”

 Approximately $14 billion in CARES Act funds are allocated via the Department of Education to higher education in the form of a Higher Education Emergency Relief Fund (HEERF).
 The Department of Education will be distributing a total of $12.56 billion from HEERF to institutions, including Rasmussen University, using a formula based on student enrollment.

 How did the Department of Education determine how much each institution will receive from the HEERF?

 The formula used to determine the amount from the HEERF provided to students is based on an institution’s share of full-time equivalent enrollments “not enrolled exclusively in distance education prior to the coronavirus emergency” including both students who are recipients of the needs-based Pell Grant and those who are not Pell Grant recipients.

 How much of the HEERF is allocated to Rasmussen University students?

 The CARES Act stipulates that “of the amount allocated to each institution under this formula, at least 50 percent must be reserved to provide students with emergency financial aid grants to help cover expenses related to the disruption of campus operations due to coronavirus.”

 Based on the above-referenced calculation, the amount from the HEERF allocated for Rasmussen University students is $11,388,948.